Skip to Content

 #6 Try plant-based alternatives

-Plant-based diets offer all the necessary protein, fats, carbohydrates, vitamins, and minerals for optimal health, and are often higher in fiber and phytonutrients.
+Plant-based diets provide all the essential nutrients, including protein, fats, carbohydrates, vitamins, and minerals, necessary for optimal health.
+Additionally, they tend to be higher in fiber and phytonutrients.

 #7 Go energy efficient / research renewable energy